omariosman/BootLoader_Project/readme.txt

-then the stages will run in front of you on a virtual machine screen you will need to press keys in order to move on to the next stage of the project then it will hang at the end
+then the stages will run in front of you on a virtual machine screen you will need to press keys in order to move on to the next stage of the project It will show you a message as animation then it will move to the third stage it will create page table and then print messags from inside this table